What to know about hepatitis C

 • Jaundice (yellow color in the skin and whites of eyes)

 Hepatitis C in its acute or chronic stages can be treated.
 Approximately 15 to 25 percent of people who are infected with acute hepatitis C will not develop chronic hepatitis and will clear the infection on their own, according to the CDC.
-Experts aren’t completely sure why.
+Experts aren’t exactly sure why.

 Antiviral therapies are used treat both acute and chronic infections.
 Newer drugs and medicines tend to have minimal side effects.
 Common side effects of hepatitis C drugs include headache, fatigue, nausea, and sleep problems.
 Talk with a healthcare provider (HCP) about potential side effects when taking new medication.